TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

    gpg:          There is no indication that the signature belongs to the owner.
    Primary key fingerprint: 7AF5 1AAA DED9 D002 4F89  B06B 9B9C B92E 59BC 94C4

-The new warning is expected, since everybody could have created the public key and uploaded it to the key server.
+The new warning is expected since everybody could have created the public key and uploaded it to the key server.
 The vital aspect here is to validate the key fingerprint ``7AF5 1AAA DED9 D002 4F89  B06B 9B9C B92E 59BC 94C4`` which is in this case the correct one for TYPO3 CMS release packages.